How to log in to University systems

 Password management

-When your first log in to a University application, you will be prompted to set up password management self-service by selecting a security question and either providing a secondary email or mobile phone number.
-It is strongly recommended that you configure all three of these password recovery options.
+When your first log in to a University application, you will be prompted to set up password management self-service.

-If you have forgotten your password, you can change, recover, reset or unlock your password with the Okta Password Management Service.
-Passwords are now automatically synced across devices when changing your password.
+For more information about forgotten passwords, check our article on how you can change, recover, reset or unlock your password using the Okta Password Management Service.
+Passwords are automatically synced across devices when changing your password.

-If you have any questions or issues about multi-factor authentication, check out the Frequently Asked Questions page for Okta Verify.
+If you have any questions or issues about multi-factor authentication, check out the Frequently Asked Questions page.

 Alternatively, you may contact the Shared Services Centre on 1800 SYD UNI (1800 793 864) or +61 2 8627 1444 (option 4 for ICT) or email ict.support@sydney.edu.au.
 More detail about the personal information collected by the University can be found on the MFA privacy collection notice.